dinhdiep/MONOD2/README.md

 ## Important Notes

-MONOD2 is based on the idea described in Guo et al. 2017 Nature Genetics (doi:10.1038/ng.3805).
-However, we have made modifications from the original methods and codes that was originally hosted on the [Supplementary Website](http://genome-tech.ucsd.edu/public/MONOD_NG_TR44413).
-A copy of the original processed data, code, and supplementary tables are available here in the ng.3805 directory.
+MONOD2 is based on the concepts and methods described in [Guo et al. 2017 Nature Genetics](http://www.nature.com/ng/journal/v49/n4/full/ng.3805.html).
+However, we have made additional modifications on the original methods and codes that was hosted on the [Supplementary Website](http://genome-tech.ucsd.edu/public/MONOD_NG_TR44413).
+A copy of the processed data, codes, and supplementary tables are available here in the ng.3805 directory.
 Some notable modifications are listed below:

 1. The original code for Figure 2 was not producing the correct values from the Figure.
-Note that there are two errors in Figure 2 as follows: the epipolymorphism for panel 4 should be 0.9375 (the published figure have 0.375 due to mis-editing), the MHL value for panel 5 should be 0.1167 (the published figure have a rounded up value of 0.1200).
+Note that there are two errors in Figure 2 as follows: the epipolymorphism for panel 4 should be 0.9375 (the published figure has 0.375 due to an editing error), the MHL value for panel 5 should be 0.1167 (the published figure have a rounded up value of 0.1200).

-2. The original comparison of AMF versus MHL at tissue specific regions were considered unfair because they used differentially methylated regions identified by MHL.
-In MONOD2 we use the MHB regions overlapping with published tissue specific DMRs to make the comparison.
+2. The original comparison of AMF versus MHL at tissue specific regions were slightly biased because the comparison was based on the differentially methylated regions identified by MHL.
+In MONOD2 we used the MHBs overlapping with published tissue specific DMRs for a truly unbiased comparison.

-3. The original method for tumor load estimation performed features selection without separation of test data (the plasma samples).
+3. The original method for tumor load estimation performed features selection without a clear separation of the plasma samples to be estimated.
 In MONOD2 we identified the features using a subset of 50 normal plasma, and then computed tumor load on the remaining normal and cancer patient plasma samples.

-4. The original method for classification of cf-DNA did not have proper separation of training and test data during features selection although in model building the training and test data were separated.
-We realized that this would heavily bias the results to the sample set.
+4. The original method for classification of plasma DNA did not have proper separation of training and test data during features selection, although in model building the training and test data were separated.
 In MONOD2 we separated training and test data for both features selection and model building.

 ## Usage

 ### Extracting methylation haplotypes from sequence alignment files

 Sequence alignment files in BAM format should have the expected sam flags for Watson (forward) and Crick (reverse) strands.
-The code below will generate CpG haplotype files without clonal removal (any clonal removal must be performed upstream).
+The commands below will generate CpG haplotype files without clonal removal (any clonal removal must be performed upstream).

 ```
 bam2cghap.sh [cpg position file] [bam file] [output file prefix name]